We invite you to join the newly established International Society of Public Law (ICON·S).

 The Society was officially launched at an Inaugural Conference to take place in Florence, Italy, on June 26-28, 2014.
 The European University Institute and NYU School of Law sponsored this important event.
 The Conference combined the best practices of the genre.
 There were plenary sessions with invited speakers, commentators and floor discussions on themes that define and reflect the scope of the new Society.
 We also issued a “Call for Panels and Papers”.

 We are inviting all interested scholars and practitioners – from both law and the social sciences – to formally become Members of the new Society by registering online here.
-The regular Membership Fee will be $95 ($50 for scholars from non-OECD countries and students), and will cover not only membership of the Society, but also the Registration Fee for the Annual Conference and an online subscription to I·CON—the International Journal of Constitutional Law—for one year.
+The regular Membership Fee is $95 ($50 for scholars from non-OECD countries and students), and covers not only membership of the Society, but also the Registration Fee for the Annual Conference and – upon request – an online subscription to I·CON—the International Journal of Constitutional Law—for one year.

 Welcome to ICON·S!